RandyTG/Flashcard-App/README.md

 ## Installation

 1. Run `npm install` to install project dependencies.
-1. Run `npm run start` to start project
+1. Run `npm start` to start project

 The deafult URL locations will be http://localhost:3000